 Pay attention to Winter Tours in Ukraine.

 Where is Khotyn Fortress located?

 The fortress is in one of the oldest towns in Ukraine; it has already celebrated its Millennium anniversary.
-Few people know, and who knows, maybe forget that Khotyn, which is now a district centre, used to lie at the intersection of trade routes, and later – on the borders of different states.
+Few people know that Khotyn, which is now a district centre, used to lie at the intersection of trade routes, and later – on the borders of different states.
 Therefore, merchants from different countries of Western and Eastern Europe used to come to Khotyn’s fairs.
 And Khotyn itself was a tempting morsel, that’s why different peoples fought for it.
 Having a strategic location, Khotyn was desirable for many countries for centuries, so it survived battles, war and siege.
 Turks, Poles and Russians wanted to own the town, so its history was both dramatic and heroic.

 Brief history of Khotyn

 In X-XI centuries Khotyn was part of Kyivan Rus.
 Later, since 1199, it belonged to Halych-Volyn Principality.
 In 1373, Khotyn became a Moldovan town and was the residence of the Moldovan owners.
 In the XVI century, Poland ruled the town, and in the XVIII century, it belonged to the Ottoman Empire.
 After the Russian-Turkish War of 1806-1812, Khotyn came under the reign of the Russian Empire.
 From 1918 to the beginning of World War II the town was under the Romanians.

 History of Khotyn Fortress